ibm-cloud-docs/openshift/faqs.md

 - International Standard on Assurance Engagements 3402 (ISAE 3402), Assurance Reports on Controls at a Service Organization
 - International Organization for Standardization (ISO 27001, ISO 27017, ISO 27018)
 - Payment Card Industry Data Security Standard (PCI DSS)

+To achieve HIPAA and PCI compliance for your environment, make sure to use [bare metal machines](/docs/openshift?topic=openshift-planning_worker_nodes#bm) for your worker nodes.
+With bare metal machines, all compute resources are dedicated exclusively to you, and you can control the isolation and resource consumption of your workloads.
+{: important}